tpbrisco/cfopscon/README.md

 ```

 ## Options
-Options and configuration are contained in the "opcon.ini" file.
-It
+Options and configuration are contained in the "opcon.ini" file (or
+file specified by the CONFIG_FILE environment variable).
+It is broken
-is broken into 2 sections - "bosh" and "auth".
+into 2 sections - "bosh" and "auth".

 Options are specified below, with any default value indicated first.
 ### bosh options